Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 This means that we are penalizing shifted variations that are substantial only at a few nodes.
 Similar to the GTF, this is also a convex problem that can be solved with iterative algorithms.

 \textbf{Wiener filtering.} The above regularizers do not consider any statistical behavior of the true signal.
-When this signal exhibits a graph wide sense stationary behavior \cite{girault2015stationary, perraudin2017stationary,marques2017stationary} or when it is generated by a Gaussian-Markov random field \cite{zhang2015graph}, we can incorporate the signal and noise statistics to recover the optimal signal in a Wiener filtering sense.
+When this signal exhibits a graph wide sense stationary behavior \cite{girault2015stationary, perraudin2017stationary,marques2017stationary} or when it is generated by a Gaussian-Markov random field \cite{zhang2015graph}, we can incorporate such a prior to recover the optimal signal in a Wiener filtering sense.

 First, consider a signal from a distribution $\vcy \sim\stD(\vcZeros, \mtSigma_y)$ with covariance matrix $\mtSigma_y$ and let the noise be additive with zero mean and covariance matrix $\mtSigma_n$.
 Given $\vcy$ and $\vcn$ are mutually independent, the Wiener filter comprises solving